 First off, classic American hot dogs.
 Next, the Japanese noodles on St. Mark's Place.
-And then there was my…

-By this, I mean no offense to the one and only Thai restaurant which opened earlier this year in Medellin – you offer a necessary service to the entire Antioquian region of Colombia.
+By this, I mean no offense to the only Thai restaurant which opened earlier this year in Medellin – you offer a necessary service to the entire Antioquian region of Colombia.

-OK, I must admit this take on my favorite Mexican dish wasn't quite what I expected – a bit heavy on the grean tomatillo sauce and cream, but it tasted good.
+OK, I must admit this take on my favorite Mexican dish wasn't quite what I expected – a bit heavy on the green tomatillo sauce and cream, but it tasted good.

-I ordered the Bwah Moun which is a flavorful soup of jasmine rice, chicken broth, organic chicken breast, tiger shrimp, ginger, Thai chili, lime juice, sprouts, and herb.
+I ordered the Bwah Moun, a flavorful soup of jasmine rice, chicken broth, organic chicken breast, tiger shrimp, ginger, Thai chili, lime juice, sprouts, and herb.

-NYC's diversity accounts for all foods, as I found when we ran across a food truck offering both these treats and more in the late night hours.
+NYC's diversity accounts for all foods, as I found when we ran across a food truck offering both these treats and more in the late-night hours.